Last updated on July 6th, 2020

 Talon, an Anchor Made for Skinny Water Fishing

 Now, before getting into deep into the details of the Minn Kota Talon shallow water anchor, let me say that there are other fine alternatives and types of boat anchors on the market.
 There are several manual push pole anchors for kayaks, small boats and other watercraft that are relatively inexpensive and suitable for most anglers.

 However, this post focusses solely on the Talon, a shallow water anchoring system that offers fast and convenient operation, with quiet/stealth automatic deployment and retraction, and a host of other features that skinny water anglers will love.

 Whether you plan to fish freshwater or saltwater, the Minn Kota Talon is the perfect hi-tech solution to mount on the rear of your boat for those planned stealth fishing trips.

-The Talon is an electric anchor for boats that is powered by the boat’s battery to quietly and quickly holds the position of your boat in shallow water of varying depths from 8ft, 10ft, 12ft and up to 15ft, depending on your model.
+The Talon is an electric anchor for boats that are powered by the boat’s battery to quietly and quickly hold the position of your boat in shallow water of varying depths from 8ft, 10ft, 12ft and up to 15ft, depending on your model.

 Not only is this anchor easy, fast and quiet to deploy, but just as importantly it will hold your boat in place so you can fish your favorite spot on those windy days, in rough water or even in fast-moving tides.

 Moving beyond the practical, you will not be disappointed either on the aesthetics front as the Talon anchor comes in several attractive color schemes from which to choose.

 What Makes the Talon Different?